200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-SolubleSahuagin.md

 ## Judge Comments

 What a great set of weird and unique monsters!
 A good tool for GMs who want to add a little bit of strangeness to their game.
 Could fit into most settings, would be best in horror.
-I love the new monsters that aren't just "another flavor of dragon" or "mammal crosses with reptile/insect". _- [Jacqueline Bryk]_({{site.baseurl}}/judges)
+I love the new monsters that aren't just "another flavor of dragon" or "mammal crosses with reptile/insect". - [_Jacqueline Bryk_]({{site.baseurl}}/judges)